 - Patients who have a threatened airway

 A streptococcal throat infection can be diagnosed using a rapid strep test, which takes about 3 minutes to yield a result.
-So, head on to the nearest urgent care clinic now to be seen by a reliable healthcare professional and to get the right strep throat treatment for you.
+So, book an appointment at the nearest urgent care clinic now to be seen by a reliable healthcare professional and to get the right strep throat treatment for you.